dntoll/1DV608/Assignments/Assignment_4/TestCases.md

  * Click "Register" button without filling in any fields

 ###Output:
- * Message "Username has too few characters, at least 3 characters"
- * Message "Password has too few characters, at least 6 characters"
+ * Message "Username has too few characters, at least 3 characters.
+Password has too few characters, at least 6 characters."
  * The text "Not logged in", is shown.
  * Still shows the register form